-You can also customise how you present these cheesecakes.
+You can also customize how you present these cheesecakes.
 For instance, I chose to go with an ombre layered look.
-However you could also make a cherry, vanilla swirl vegan cheesecake option.
+However, you could also make a cherry, vanilla swirl vegan cheesecake option.

-For a swirled option it’s as simple as pouring your plain cashew base into the ring, adding a few spoonfulls of the cherry mix and then swirling with something fairly thin like a skewer or the end of a knife etc. When doing a swirl method the taste of the cherry will obviously be much more subtle.
+For a swirled option it’s as simple as pouring your plain cashew base into the ring, adding a few spoonfuls of the cherry mix, and then swirling with something fairly thin like a skewer or the end of a knife, etc. When doing a swirl method the taste of the cherry will obviously be much more subtle.

 To Make the Fruit puree

 Note* When making your fruit puree you can use fresh or frozen fruit.
-I like to use frozen cherries when making this cherry puree though as I love the colour and taste.
+I like to use frozen cherries when making this cherry puree though as I love the color and taste.

 Heat your frozen cherries in a pan over medium heat till they burst and begin to liquify.
 If they need some additional help to become a puree, then you can blitz the mixture with a hand-held blender.